Genocs/genocs-library-docs/content/en/contact/index.md

 GitHub has an excellent search function, which may help find existing answers to your questions.

-If you cannot find a solution in the existing issues, please raise a bug report directly in GitHub.
+If you cannot find a solution to the existing issues, please raise a bug report directly in GitHub.
 By tagging the issue with the label `Bug`, we'll try our best to prioritize your request.

 Please make sure to always include the following details in your bug report: